A Few Possible Causes

 Another class of genes, called Oncogenes, can contribute to cancer.
 An Oncogene is a mutated gene whose protein product (that which it makes) is produced in higher quantities or whose altered product has increased activity and thereby acts in a dominant manner stimulating growth.
 Oncogenes (when defected) can hinder necessary cell death and/or stimulate replication.
 More than 100 oncogenes have been identified.

 Defects in other pathways like detoxification pathways can also contribute to a cancer diagnosis.
 There is so much to the subject that I’ve written a separate book on Cancer Genes.
-It’s really a video-book and it’s available for free on our website.
+It’s really a video-book and it’s available for free for those in our Membership.

-Learn much more about genetics in my book, Cancer Genes: How Your Genetics Can Be Both a Cause and a Cure.
+Learn much more about genetics in my book, Cancer Genes: How Your Genetics Can Be Both a Cause and a Cure, and click here to receive a full Genetic Workup.

 Genetically Modified Foods